nodejs/node/doc/api/http.md

 by the server, it is removed from the pool.
 Any unused sockets in the pool will be marked so as not to keep the Node.js process running.
-It is good practice, however, to [`destroy()`][] HTTP Keep-Alive agents when they are no longer in use, so that the sockets will be shut down.
+It is good practice, however, to [`destroy()`][] HTTP Keep-Alive agents when they are no longer iqn use, so that the sockets will be shut down.

 Sockets are removed from an agent's pool when the socket emits either a `'close'` event or an `'agentRemove'` event.
 This means that if